 This report describes the overall results and conclusions for the areas we examined.
-In those selected areas, District operations complied with applicable state laws, regulations, and its own policies, and provided adequate controls over the safeguarding of public resources.
+In most of the areas we examined, except as described below, District operations complied with applicable state laws, regulations, and its own policies, and provided adequate controls over safeguarding of public resources.